GeminiDRSoftware/DRAGONS/doc/DRAGONS/development/contributing.rst

 edit. `Github has a page detailing this process from start to finish
 <github_contributing_with_forks_link_>`_.

-Once you're ready to make a Pull Request, move on to the next step.
+Once you've made your changes and are ready to include them in the DRAGONS repo, move on to the next step.

 Making a Pull Request
 ---------------------